 Virtual Saturday Night at the Movies

 Beginning Season 73 until now we have shown: Charade (1963), The Red House (1947), Meet John Doe (1941), D.O.A.
-(1949), His Girl Friday (1940), The Little Shop of Horrors (1960), Scarlet Street (1945), Nothing Sacred (1937), The Stranger (1946), Sherlock Holmes and the Secret Weapon (1942), The Strange Love of Marth Ivers (1946), The Scarlet Pimpernel (1934), Love Affair (1939), Champagne for Caesar (1950), Second Chorus (1940), Gulliver’s Travels (1939), Detour (1945), Nosferatu (1922), My Man Godfrey (1936), It’s a Wonderful Life (1946), The Woman in Green (1945), The Symbol of the Unconquered (1920), Rain (1932), Kansas City Confidential (1952), And Then There Were None (1945), Royal Wedding (1951), The Hitch-Hiker (1953), The Southerner (1945) Sunrise (1927), The Cabinet of Dr. Caligari (1920), Too Late for Tears (1949), Penny Serenade (1941), Der Hund von Baskerville (The Hound of the Baskervilles) (1929), The Most Dangerous Game (1932), The Smallest Show on Earth (1957), Sin Takes a Holiday (1930), Of Human Bondage (1934), The Hunchback of Notre Dame (1939), Cyrano de Bergerac (1950), Deluge (1933), The Lost World (1925), The Golem (1920), Bluebeard (1944), His Girl Friday (1940), Made for Each Other (1939).
+(1949), His Girl Friday (1940), The Little Shop of Horrors (1960), Scarlet Street (1945), Nothing Sacred (1937), The Stranger (1946), Sherlock Holmes and the Secret Weapon (1942), The Strange Love of Marth Ivers (1946), The Scarlet Pimpernel (1934), Love Affair (1939), Champagne for Caesar (1950), Second Chorus (1940), Gulliver’s Travels (1939), Detour (1945), Nosferatu (1922), My Man Godfrey (1936), It’s a Wonderful Life (1946), The Woman in Green (1945), The Symbol of the Unconquered (1920), Rain (1932), Kansas City Confidential (1952), And Then There Were None (1945), Royal Wedding (1951), The Hitch-Hiker (1953), The Southerner (1945) Sunrise (1927), The Cabinet of Dr. Caligari (1920), Too Late for Tears (1949), Penny Serenade (1941), Der Hund von Baskerville (The Hound of the Baskervilles) (1929), The Most Dangerous Game (1932), The Smallest Show on Earth (1957), Sin Takes a Holiday (1930), Of Human Bondage (1934), The Hunchback of Notre Dame (1939), Cyrano de Bergerac (1950), Deluge (1933), The Lost World (1925), The Golem (1920), Bluebeard (1944), His Girl Friday (1940), Made for Each Other (1939), Cause for Alarm!
+(1951).

-More Virtual Screenings coming up so save the date:
+More Virtual Screenings coming up this fall!

 4 Comments